Comcare Benefits and Entitlements

 Choosing between accepting a permanent impairment lump sum or pursuing a common law claim is a big decision.
 You cannot change your mind once a decision is made.
 If you are at this point, you should call us immediately for free initial advice from one of our experienced Comcare lawyers.

 Compensation for death

 If you are a family member of a deceased worker whose death was contributed to by their employment (and their employment is covered by the Comcare scheme), you may be eligible for a compensation payout.

 The maximum lump sum compensation payment is $517,000, regardless of the size of the family.
-In addition to a lump sum, a weekly payment of $142 per week for dependent children may be payable, and reasonable funeral expenses may be claimable.
+In addition to a lump sum, a weekly payment of $142 per week for dependent children may be payable, along with reasonable funeral expenses..

 You have a right to appeal any decision made by Comcare or your employer.